Diversity, Equity, And Inclusion

 Promoting diversity, equity and inclusion is a core value at TPG

 At TPG, we believe that the quality of our investments and our ability to build great companies depend on the originality of our insights.
 Promoting diversity, equity and inclusion is a core value at TPG, embedded into the highest levels of our firm and guided by our Diversity, Equity & Inclusion Council.
-Created in 2015, the DE&I Council is a 17-member partner steering committee led by our CEO and Chief Human Resources Officer and supported by three advisory groups focused on recruiting and engagement with our external ecosystem and internal teams.
+Created in 2015, the DE&I Council is a 14-member partner steering committee led by Firm Partner Maryanne Hancock and President Todd Sisitsky.
+It is supported by three advisory groups focused on recruiting and engagement with our external ecosystem and internal teams.

 Board Diversity Initiative

-Within our portfolio’s boards of directors, we have advanced board diversity in terms of gender, race, ethnicity and sexual orientation.
-Currently, more than 80% of our companies’ U.S.-based boards have both gender and racial/ethnic diversity, and we have helped appoint 149 women directors (excluding TPG professionals) since the start of 2017.
-As part of our efforts around board diversity to broaden our executive network and to influence our larger ecosystem, we have worked with a number of leading diverse director organizations as collaborators, speakers and often as sponsors, including the Thirty Percent Coalition, Women Corporate Directors, Him for Her, Ascend-Pinnacle, the Latino Corporate Directors Association and Stanford Women on Boards.
+We have advanced board diversity on our portfolio companies’ boards of directors in terms of gender, race, ethnicity, and sexual orientation.
+As of June 2023, more than 80% of our portfolio companies’ US-based boards have both gender and racial/ethnic diversity, and our companies have appointed more than 400 diverse directors since 2017.
+To broaden our executive network and influence our larger ecosystem, we have worked with leading diverse director organizations—such as the Thirty Percent Coalition, Women Corporate Directors, Him for Her, Ascend-Pinnacle, the Latino Corporate Directors Association, The Alumni Society, Board Diversity Action Alliance, Black Women on Boards, The Boule Foundation, LGBTQ+ Corporate Directors, and Stanford Women on Boards—as collaborators, speakers, and often sponsors.

 Investing in Diverse-led Investment Managers